bzaczynski/materials/wordcount/solution/script_02.md

     num_lines = text.count("\n")
 ```

 Okay.
-We can determine the number of lines in the text by counting the number of newline characters.
+We can determine the number of lines in the text by counting the number of so-called line feed characters.
+This already takes into account the differences across newlines on various operating systems.

 But, finding the number of words is a bit more tricky.

 According to the definition provided in the task's description, a word is any sequence of characters delimited by whitespace, such as a space or a tab.
 That's not exactly how the original wordcount command defines words, but it'll do.